kinghim17/Building-LLM-from-scratch/README.md

 its a GEN-AI project

-swe used google API to create a LLM which does both image processing and generating answers through the prompts and the interface is given by streamlit
+I've developed a large language model (LLM) using the Google API that integrates both image processing and text generation capabilities.
+The user interface for interacting with the model is built using Streamlit.